 During his treatment, Luke struggled with the hospital gown.
-He felt like he had no choice in his clothing, was not given adequate privacy in a gown, and did not like removing or changing his clothes for simple procedures.
-He and his mom, Tracy Lange, took a selection of his favorite shirts to a seamstress and had plastic snaps similar to those on a hospital gown, sewed into his shirts on each side.
+He felt like he had no choice in his clothing, was not given adequate privacy with his gown, and did not like removing or changing his clothes for simple procedures.
+He and his mom, Tracy Lange, took a selection of his favorite t-shirts to a seamstress and had plastic snaps similar to those on a hospital gown sewed into each side.

-In 2016 Luke completed his treatment and has been in remission since.
-After treatment, he noticed during his checkups that more and more kids would ask him about his shirts.
-That’s where he got the idea to develop a design and give back to all the children fighting cancer around the world.
+In 2016 Luke completed his treatment and had been in remission since.
+He noticed that more and more kids would ask him about his shirts during checkups.
+That’s when Luke got the idea to develop a medical shirt design and help give back to all the children fighting cancer worldwide.
 As Luke was eating dinner with a family friend, he mentioned the idea.
-This family friend happened to be Mr. Mark Cuban, the ultimate shark, and entrepreneur.
+This family friend just happened to be Mr. Mark Cuban, the ultimate shark, and entrepreneur.

-Mr. Cuban loved the idea and helped manufacture the first 500 shirts with the Mavericks and Cowboys logo to help children in the hospital in the Dallas, Texas area.
-Now we have given away over 23,000 shirts!
+Mr. Cuban loved the idea and helped manufacture the first 500 shirts with the Mavericks and Cowboys logo to help children in the hospitals in the Dallas, Texas, area.
+Soon after, with his family’s help, Luke started a 501(c)3 nonprofit dedicated to donating medical shirts to other children who need them, free of charge—that’s how Luke’s FastBreaks began!
+Luke’s FastBreaks has given away tens of thousands of medical shirts and served over 70 pediatric hospitals throughout the United States.

 Founder of Luke’s FastBreaks & Cancer Survivor